huacchob/nautobot-app-netscaler-ext/golden_config_docs/cisco_apic.md

 ## Overview

-The **Cisco APIC Golden Config Dispatcher** enables **backup** of ACI fabric data via the APIC REST API.
+The **Cisco APIC Golden Config Dispatcher** provides **backup** workflows for Cisco ACI fabrics via the **APIC REST API**.
-It authenticates to APIC, manages a persistent HTTP session with a cookie, and executes the YAML-defined backup endpoints to collect structured data (filtered by JMESPath) for Nautobot Golden Config.
+It authenticates with the APIC controller, maintains a persistent HTTP session using a cookie-based token, and executes YAML-defined endpoints to retrieve structured data filtered through **JMESPath** for Nautobot Golden Config.

-> Note: This dispatcher currently documents the **backup** flow.
-If you later add a remediation implementation, you can mirror the structure used by other dispatchers.
+- Transport: HTTPS (requests `Session`)
+- Auth: Username + Password → APIC login token (`APIC-cookie`)
+- Scope: Backup only

 ---